ericceg/trajectory/README.md

 3. Start in **Dashboard** for a quick overview of training load and history.
 4. Use **Activities** to filter, sort, and inspect individual workouts.
 5. Open **Heatmap** to spot route patterns across all GPS sessions.
 6. Use **Advanced Analytics** to define custom metrics, streaks, and charts.
+See [Advanced Analytics](#advanced-analytics) for more details and examples.
 7. Open **Settings** to customize appearance, configure heart-rate zones, and run rescans.